 - Rosenthal, R., Rosnow, R. L., & Rubin, D. B. (2000).
 Contrasts and effect sizes in behavioral research: A correlational approach.
 Cambridge University Press.

 - Rosnow, R. L. (1981).
 Paradigms in transition: The methodology of social inquiry.
-Oxford University Press. (copyright now with author)
+Oxford University Press.
+(Copy rights now with Rosnow.)

 - Rosnow, R. L., & Fine, G. A. (1976).
 Rumor and gossip: The social psychology of hearsay.
 Elsevier.